RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 selection.
 For more specific information, see [Creating a Subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}).

-Once you have made your selections, click **Continue** to review pricing, set payment method and finalize your subscription.
+After you select the options that you want, click **Continue** to review pricing, set payment method and finalize your subscription.

 ![new_sub](/images/rc/new_sub.png?width=600&height=466)